branchd-dev/branchd/README.md

 - **Firewall** - UFW enabled
 - **Intrusion Detection** - fail2ban for PostgreSQL ports
 - **Auto-updates** - Unattended security updates (VM restarts on Sundays at 3 AM UTC)

+## Self-hosting

+Branchd currently has a Cloudformation template to make it easy for you to self-host on AWS.

+However, it can be hosted anywhere with a few adjustments.
+If you need help with that, file an issue or shoot an email via the support link in https://branchd.dev/.

 ## License